EmilianoJordan/Sejings/README.md

 # Sejings

 Sejings is meant to be a quick and simple tool to rapidly integrate project sejings.
-This was inspired by a desire to work with a solution similar to MatPlotLib's rcParams and to improve on the developer experience and developing speed by avoiding None checks.

-This is the development experience I'm trying to avoid:
+The problem I've seen many times with libraries is that it's often hard to have a way for the user to change aspects or functionality deep in a library.
+Scientific libraries often have arguments for a function that are unavailable to a developer because they're hidden behind three function calls.
+One attempt to solve this is to pass along keyword arguments, which leads to documentation and maintainability issues.
+This is evident by the popularity of **kwargs in many data science libraries.
+The other solution is to work with dictionaries similar to matplotlib's rcParams.
+Yet this leads to a tedious and time consuming developer experience by forcing `if xxx is None` checks everywhere.

+To show you my solution let's first start of with a rcParams style
+function:

 ```python
 def add(*nums, cache=None, cache_path=None):